mimblewimble/grin/doc/intro.md

 for any x and y, only if `y = 0` is `x*G + y*H` a valid public key on _G_.

-So all the protocol needs to verify is that (`Y - Xi`) is a valid public key on _G_ and that the transaction author knows the private key (85 in our transaction with Carol).
+So all the protocol needs to verify is that (`Y - Xi`) is a valid public key on _G_ and that the transacting parties collectively know the private key (85 in our transaction with Carol).
 The simplest way to do so is to require a signature built with the excess value (85), which then validates that:

-* The author of the transaction knows the excess value (which is also the private key for the output)
+* The transacting parties collectively know the private key, and
-* The sum of the transaction's outputs, minus the inputs, adds to a zero value (because only a valid public key, matching the private key, will check against the signature).
+* The sum of the transaction outputs, minus the inputs, sum to a zero value (because only a valid public key, matching the private key, will check against the signature).